 The first International Thyroid Awareness Week took place in May 2009 (25th to 31th).

-The campaign is endorsed by the European Thyroid Association (ETA), the American Thyroid Association (ATA), the Latin-American Thyroid Society (LATS), the Chinese Society of Endocrinology (CSE) and the Chinese Society of Nuclear Medicine (CSNM).
+The campaign is endorsed by the European Thyroid Association (ETA), the American Thyroid Association (ATA), the Latin-American Thyroid Society (LATS), the Asia and Oceania Thyroid Association (AOTA), the Chinese Society of Endocrinology (CSE) and the Chinese Society of Nuclear Medicine (CSNM).